syslog-ng/syslog-ng.github.io/doc/_admin-guide/020_The_concepts_of_syslog-ng/005_Licensing.md

     General Public License Version 2 license.
 ---

-**NOTE:** Practically, the code stored under the lib directory of the source code package is under LGPL, the rest is GPL.
+Practically, the code stored under the lib directory of the source code package is under LGPL, the rest is GPL.
 {: .notice--primary}